helenakolberg/jurassic_park_backend/readme.md

 In order to run this application, you need to create a free <a href="https://developer.okta.com/">Okta Developer</a> account.

-## Once You Have an Okta Account, Follow These Steps
+## Once You Have an Okta Account, Follow These Steps:

 * Login to Okta and click Applications: